 I transferred within PayPal to Venmo in 2016 as an iOS engineer.
 I worked on the relaunch of the Venmo iOS app that was entirely rewritten in Swift.
 I also worked on the teams that built multi-factor authentication, the privacy carousel tutorial, payment method management, and the customer identification program.

 In 2018, I transitioned to a people manager role at Venmo, where I managed iOS engineers on the App Experience team.
 To help ramp up as a manager, I have attended the Calibrate conference, Orbital Studios for Engineering Management, along with several in-house training sessions on a variety of topics from concious inclusion to talking to senior leadership.
-Starting in 2019, I continue on my engineering management career by leading a cross-functional product delivery team of 6 engineers.
+Starting in 2019, I continued on my engineering management career by leading a cross-functional product delivery team of 6 engineers.
+By the time I left Venmo & PayPal in the Fall of 2019, I was managing a team of 10 engineers.